Omkar7637/STM32-BareMetalOS-Crafting-from-Scratch/README.md

 ## Introduction

-This project is part of the C-DAC PG-DESD (Post Graduate Diploma in Embedded Systems Design) course.
-It is conducted under the guidance of Nilesh Ghule, the Technical Director of Sunbeam.
-The project demonstrates how to create a simple operating system for the ARM Cortex-M STM32F446xx microcontroller without relying on any third-party libraries or RTOS.
+This project is part of the C-DAC PG-DESD (Post Graduate Diploma in Embedded Systems Design) course, which I am pursuing at Sunbeam Institute.
+The project is conducted under the guidance of Nilesh Ghule, the Technical Director of Sunbeam.
+It demonstrates how to create a simple operating system for the ARM Cortex-M STM32F446xx microcontroller without relying on any third-party libraries or RTOS.
 It includes basic task scheduling, interrupt handling, and synchronization primitives.

 ## Features